SuryaSekhar14/vercel_blob/README.md

 ### Copy blob from one folder to another

-The copy method can be used to copy an existing blob to another location inside the same blob store
+The copy method can be used to copy an existing blob to another location inside the same blob store.
+Note that the addRandomSuffix option is False by default for copy operations, hence it overwrites by default.
+To prevent this behavior, you can set the 'addRandomSuffix' option to "true".

 ```python
 def copy_a_blob():